je7ov/todo-list-react/README.md

 # todo-list-react
-Practice react app.
-To do list.
+To Do List practice react app